sameer97/Case-Studies/README.md

     - **RFM Analusis** for customer segmentation
     - **Affinity Analysis**
 5. **Telecom Churn Prediction**: Build classification model to predict whether a customer canceled the subscription using customer activity data from a telecom company.
+6. **Energy Consumption Forecasting**: Analyse and determine if the provided experimental data of appliances energy use in a low energy building can be used to create regression models.